oracle-devrel/devo.tutorials/code-editor-scm.md

 That's just an overview.
 Code Editor provides very complete Git capabilities, including branching, multiple remotes, stashes, and tags.
 See the `...` menu of the SCM panel for more options.

 {% imgx assets/code-editor-more-actions-1024.jpg "More actions" %}

+One side note: if you leave a tab with code editor open long enough to time out, "continuing the session" will leave your SCM repositories in limbo.
+The best solution is to close Code Editor and log back into Oracle Cloud, then launch Code Editor again.